 Figure 2 Comparative water use per weighted campus user among select campuses

 The second concern was of how stormwater management could be introduced to the iCAP.
-According to research of the topic and consideration for resources already available on this campus, it was concluded that reducing potable water consumption can be satisfied by maximizing storm water capture and re-use across campus through green infrastructure systems that promote infiltration, passive irrigation, and storage of water flow into cisterns and storage tanks for re-use in buildings and facilities.
+According to research of the topic and consideration for resources already available on this campus, it was concluded that reducing potable water consumption can be satisfied by maximizing storm water capture and re-use across campus through green infrastructure systems that promote infiltration, passive irrigation, and storage of water for re-use in buildings and facilities.

 And so, based on the comparative analyses, the targets set in the 2010 iCAP for 2020 appear eminently achievable.
-The committee recommends that these targets continue to be the goal for campus water reduction with the following additions:
+The team recommends that these targets continue to be the goal for campus water reduction with the following additions:

 1. Normalized levels of 20,000 gallons per weighted campus user in 2020 and 16500 gallons per weighted campus user by 2025.

-2. Normalized levels of 46 gallons per total buildings sq. ft) by 2020 and 39 gallons per sq. ft. in 2025.
+2. Normalized levels of 46 gallons per total buildings sq. ft. by 2020 and 39 gallons per sq. ft. in 2025.

 3. Increase storm water capture by 25% by 2020, of which 50% will be re-used on campus and 50% will contribute to infiltration/recharge.

-The committee also recognizes that while the water reductions achieved so far have been impressive, reaching even further reductions is likely to involve greater effort and expense.
+The team also recognizes that while the water reductions achieved so far have been impressive, reaching even further reductions is likely to involve greater effort and expense.
 To this end, the committee recommends adopting the following three strategies for the long term:

 Strategies